The key market reports in ZooplaPro provide priceless insights into your performance and that of your competitors.

 - Be aware of your applicant base.
 When you plan to target a property and try to win the instruction, you should establish specific examples of the times when you've found an applicant for a property.
 Look for examples of where you have actively found purchases (consider chain building) i.e. ‘one of my vendors would be interested in your property’.

 Then, consider the marketing style of the properties that have appeared within the Slow movers report.
-Approach the vendor - you have been advertising for 7 weeks, a key question you can ask is about the clickthrough rate they are receiving.
+Approach the vendor - you have been advertising for 7 weeks, a key question you can ask is about the search clicks they are receiving.
 Vendors may not have this information or have been told about it from their current agent.
 You might even catch a competitor out for not keeping their vendor informed!

 - When it comes to slow movers, you aren’t just talking about how you can achieve a sale for that vendor, but will you offer a better service.
 Do they call you and keep you informed, do they do what you want them to do on viewing, how hard are they working for you?
 What extra value and service can you offer and deliver to be better than the competition

 - Check to see if a large portion of the slow movers are with a particular agent.
 This may lead you to a price conversation - you may spot trends in what competitors are overvaluing.
 Your value is a fresh listing, with fresh marketing, at a fresh price.